 (#2290)For MLO, each message of the 4-way handshake contains an MAC Address KDE containing the MLD MAC address of the Authenticator or Supplicant that is sending the message.

 (#2290)An MLO Link KDE is included for each affiliated STA link of an MLD.
 When included in message 2, an MLO Link KDE is included for each link and contains the LinkId field and corresponding affiliated STA MAC address received in the Multi-Link element by the AP MLD in the (Re)Association Request frame.
-When included in message 3, an MLO Link KDE is included for each affiliated AP link and contains the LinkId field, corresponding affiliated AP MAC address, RSNE, and RSNXE for each affiliated AP that was sent by the Authenticator in Beacons, Probe Response, and ML Probe Response frames.
+When included in message 3, an MLO Link KDE is included for each affiliated AP link and contains the LinkId field, corresponding affiliated AP MAC address, RSNE, and RSNXE for each affiliated AP that was sent by the Authenticator in Beacons, Probe Response, and ML Probe Response frames.For MLO, if RSNA has not been established, each message of the 4-way handshake shall be sent on the same link used by the latest exchange of successful (Re)Association Request/Response frame. (#5919)

 TGbe editor: Add the following sentence in 13.4.2 FT initial mobility domain association in an RSN as follows: (track change on)